Flashbang-Time/project-phoenix/README.md

 4A. termux

-5A.
-IMPORTANT check step 2C
+💡 INSTALLING
+Import the script into termux (open the files with termux), and run these commands

+cd downloads
+chmod +x install.sh
+./install.sh

-💡 HOW TO INSTALL
+💡 SETUP

 1B.
-Open Termux (downloaded from FDroid)
+If everything went well, you should be able to access the web interface using 127.0.0.1:5000 on any browser

 2B.
-Now execute the following commands

-3B. apt update, apt upgrade

-4B. apt install qemu-common

-5B. apt install qemu-system-x86-64-headless

-6B. apt install python (if not installed already)

-7B. pip install flask

-8B. pip install flask_cors

-💡 FIRST SETUP

-1C.
-Import the web.py, index.html and os image using your file manager (just open the files with termux and import them into the default [downloads] folder)

-2C.
-Execute these commands:
-   cd downloads
-   python web.py

-3C.
 In the Primary Disk Image Path (.qcow2) put in the image file name eg. win10.qcow2

-4C.
-If everything went well, you should be able to access the web interface using 127.0.0.1:5000 on any browser

 💡 USING THE VM

-1D.
+1C.
 Using any VNC app, connect to 127.0.0.1:5900

 💡 INSTALLING DRIVERS